-All that stands between you and your international flight are two simple steps - and we promise you’ll be on the plane and making plans for your in-flight entertainment in no time.
+Here’s what you can do to stay healthy while travelling and what to expect departing the International Terminal at Brisbane Airport.
+All that stands between you and your international flight are few simple steps - and we promise you’ll be on the plane and making plans for your in-flight entertainment in no time.

 It’s compulsory for all departing passengers to undertake a security screening of their body and belongings before travel.

 The process involves either passenger screening (x-ray of belongings and walk-through metal detector) or randomised body scanning.

 You may be asked to step through a body scanner instead of the metal detector at the screening point.
 Body scanners are used at Brisbane Airport to detect prohibited items carried on passengers.
 They use non-ionising millimetre-wave technology to detect items worn or carried on the body, and pose no harm to pregnant passengers or those with medical conditions.
 Refusal to comply with the body scanning process will mean you are not allowed to board your flight.